SimonIT/binaryMaple/README.md

 # How to start

-The provided run configuration or the following maven command can be used: `mvn clean javafx:run -f pom.xml` or with debugging: `mvn clean javafx:compile exec:java -Dexec.mainClass=de.szut.simNil.binaryMaple.gui.Main -Dexec.args=args -f pom.xml`
+The provided run configuration or the following maven command can be used: `mvn clean javafx:run -f pom.xml` or with debugging: `mvn clean javafx:compile exec:java -f pom.xml`

 ## If you use Intellij